AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

 ### Restrict users from receiving emails {#restrictusersfromreceivingemails}

 As an Administrator, you can select who will receive emails from Learning Manager and who will not.
-You can achieve this using the ****[!UICONTROL Restricted User]**** option under the ****[!UICONTROL Settings]**&nbsp;**tab.
+You can achieve this using the ****[!UICONTROL Restricted User]**** option under the ****[!UICONTROL Settings]** **tab.
 Users can be added to this list using their name, email id, or unique user id.
 The users listed under this option will be restricted from receiving any email communication from Learning Manager.

 # Configure your account settings {#configureyouraccountsettings}